QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Evaluations

 \subsubsection{QoI functions, experimental configurations, and evaluation metrics}

-Table~\ref{tab:qoilist} shows the QoI functions to be preserved in the evaluation tasks.
+Table~\ref{tab:qoilist} shows the QoI functions in the evaluation tasks.
 Among them, there are three different categories: point-wise, regional, and vector.
-They have diverse mathematical formats, and for many among them (such as $e^x$, $\frac{1}{x+c}$, and vector QoIs), QPET is the first framework that supports compression with preservation of those QoIs.
-The selection of QoI functions in our evaluation is based on existing investigations and analysis \cite{jiao2022toward,su2022understanding,wu2024error} of QoIs in practical scientific data analysis tasks.
+They have diverse mathematical formats, and for many among them (such as $\tanh{x}$, $\frac{1}{n}\sum{x^3}$, and vector QoIs), QPET is the first framework that supports compression while preserving those QoIs.
+The selection of QoI functions in our evaluation is based on existing investigations and analysis \cite{jiao2022toward,su2022understanding,wu2024error} of QoIs in practical scientific data analysis tasks, such as physical transform (kinetic energy as velocity's square), and clustering ($\sqrt{x^2+y^2+z^2}$ is the distance from origin when $x$, $y$, and $z$ are coordinates).

-In the tasks of QoI-preserving error-bounded lossy compression, Both a data error bound and a QoI error threshold are required.
-For the QPET-integrated compressors and QoI-SZ3, those threshold values are just input parameters.
-For base compressors, we use binary search to acquire the corresponding error-bounded to achieve the target QoI error threshold.
-Regarding the non-QPET compression configurations, we apply the optimization level of 3 (having close compression ratios to max level 4 and exhibiting better speed) and compression-ratio-preferred mode for HPEZ (\textit{-T CR}) and the default setting for other configurations.
+For the OptZ-R parameter search, we set an early termination condition that triggers when a maximum QoI error between 90\% and 100\% of the required threshold is found, as it presents a near-optimal compression ratio with a reasonable search time.
+Regarding the compression configurations, we apply the default optimization level and compression-ratio-preferred mode for HPEZ.
 Regarding QPET parameters in Algorithms \ref{alg:regional}, we set $c=3$, $\beta = 0.999$ for SPERR, $c=2$, $\beta = 0.999$ for HPEZ, and $c=2$, $\beta=0.99999$ for SZ3.
+On SZ3 and HPEZ, the autocorrelation of decompression errors are relatively high when the error bound is large \cite{qoz}, so we linearly dynamically decrease $c$ when $\tau$ increases over $10^{-3}$, eventually to 1.0 when $\tau$ becomes $10^{-2}$.